storj/storj/docs/design/storagenode-graceful-exit-reports.md

 ## Background

-As a result of a Graceful Exit, Satellite operators need to release the escrow to the exited Storage Node.
-This means we need a report about exited nodes.
+As a result of a Graceful Exit, satellite operators need to release the escrow to the exited storage node.
+This means we need a report for exited nodes.

 This report should contain:
 - NodeID